-This register provides the current set of interrupt sources that are asserted to the controller.
+These registers provide the current set of interrupt sources that are asserted to the controller (PWM0ISC controls the PWM generator 0 block, and so on).
 Bits set to 1 indicate the latched events that have occurred; a 0 bit indicates that the event in question has not occurred.
 These are R/W1C registers; writing a 1 to a bit position clears the corresponding interrupt reason.